 Under North Carolina law, possession of up to a half ounce of cannabis is a misdemeanor that carries a fine of up to $200.
 Possession of greater amounts up to 1.5 ounces can result in up to 45 days in jail and a fine of up to $1,000.

 Criminal convictions can derail lives, making it difficult to get employment, housing, professional licenses, and an education.
 The racially disparate enforcement of cannabis laws means that Black North Carolinians are disproportionately likely to have to face these harsh consequences for using a substance that is safer than alcohol.

-In addition, like most states that prohibit marijuana, people of color are disproportionately arrested or cited for marijuana offenses.
+In addition, like most states that prohibit cannabis, people of color are disproportionately arrested or cited for cannabis offenses.